Nexrym/Nexploration/README.md

-# Welcome to Dragon 'Nex'ploration!
+# Welcome to End of Dragons 'Nex'ploration!

 I'm currently working on creating a set of trails through all of Cantha to aid in map completion, aquiring mastery points, JP's, as well as a few achievement points.